 - The Fig: Overview of an Ancient Fruit.
 By E. Stover, M. Aradhya, L. Ferguson and C.H.
 Crisosto, HortScience 42(5):1083-1087, 2007 - A comprehensive overview of the fig, including worldwide fig production, fig tree characteristics and propagation methods, pests and diseases, and future production and market outlooks.

 - How to Manage Pests – Figs, Integrated Pest Management guidelines, University of California, Davis - The UC IPM Pest Management Guidelines (PMGs) are authored primarily by UC scientists.
-Once published, they are updated annually as needed to keep pesticides and other management information current, and PMGs for each crop are thoroughly reviewed/revised at least every five years.
+Once published, they are updated annually as needed to keep pesticides and other management information current.
 This site contains links to fig diseases, such as Fig Endosepsis and Fig Mosiac, and to insect pests, such as Fig Mite, Fig Beetle and Fig Scale, as well as links to current research projects.

 - The Happy Berry, Six Mile, South Carolina – The Miller family purchased the 13-acre farm in 1979 and have blueberries, blackberries, raspberries, grapes and figs available for pre-pick or you-pick customers.
 The family shares their “Environmental Management System” on this website, offering detailed descriptions of their operation, goals, production experiences and marketing avenues that are very insightful.